parijatmukherjee/horcrux/content/posts/what-I-really-look-for-in-the-interviews.md

-title = "What I Really Look for in Interviews (And It’s Not Just the Answers)" tags = ["hiring", "engineering", "interviewing", "leadership", "tech"] categories = ["career"] summary = "As a hiring manager, I’m less interested in rehearsed answers and more in how you think, work, and grow.
-Here's what I quietly pay attention to in interviews." showFullContent = false readingTime = true hideComments = false
+title = "What I Really Look for in Interviews (And It’s Not Just the Answers)" tags = ["hiring", "engineering", "interviewing", "leadership", "tech"] categories = ["career"] summary = "As a hiring manager, I’m less interested in rehearsed answers and more in how you think, work, and grow." showFullContent = false readingTime = true hideComments = false